 Of course, if you want to figure out the nutrition information yourself, there are plenty of great tools online, like nutritiondata.self.com.

 Will you be translating into other languages?

-As for other languages, I've heard plenty of interest in German, French, Portuguese, and Japanese versions of the book.
+As for other languages, I’ve heard plenty of interest in German, French, Portuguese, and Japanese versions of the book.
 I won’t be taking on those projects myself, but I’d be more than happy if someone else wanted to.
-Because Good and Cheap is under a Creative Commons license, you can translate the book yourself so long as you also make the translation free and credit me as the original author.
+Because the 1st edition of Good and Cheap is under a Creative Commons license, you can translate the book yourself so long as you also make the translation free and credit me as the original author.

 Can I send you a recipe to add?